Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 Once collected, the fiber is not ready.

-In fact, it's still far from being usable.
+Indeed, it is still far from being usable.

 It contains impurities, coarse hairs, unusable parts.
 And above all, it contains fibers of different qualities.

-This is where selection comes into play.
+This is where selection comes in.

 It's an invisible step for the buyer, but a fundamental one.